 Causes of sexual impotence

-Sexual impotence can have physical, psychological causes or a combination of both.
-It is important to understand the possible causes in order to address the problem effectively.
+Sexual impotence can have physical, psychological, or a combination of causes.
+It's important to understand the possible causes in order to effectively address the problem.
 Below, we describe some of the most common causes of sexual impotence:

 Physical causes:

-Vascular problems: Erectile dysfunction can be related to problems in the blood vessels that supply blood to the penis.
+Vascular problems: Erectile dysfunction may be related to problems in the blood vessels that supply blood to the penis.
 Atherosclerosis (plaque buildup in the arteries) can restrict blood flow to the penis.

 Diabetes: Diabetes can damage nerves and blood vessels, which in turn can cause erection problems.